-Another important property of the host crystals is their thermal conductivity, since a large amount of the excitation energy is always converted into heat within the crystal.
-Inhomogeneous temperature distributions within the laser crystal cause e.g. lensing effects due to the temperature sensitivity of the index of refraction, which may alter the properties of the Gaussian resonator mode significantly.
-Since few laser media fulfil all requirements simultaneously, the growth of new and improved laser crystals is still an important field of research in laser physics.
+Fig. 7.18 Absorption spectrum of the erbium ion Er^{3+} in the host materials YAG (top) and YAIO3 (bottom) according to [3].
 In the simplest case the properties of the free ions are modified only slightly when the dopant ions are dissolved in the host material.
-The energy levels of the erbium ion in different systems may be taken as an example (Fig. 7.19).
+The energy levels of the erbium ion in different systems may be taken as an example (Fig. 7.18).
 This laser can be described very well using the concept of a 'frozen' glass laser.
 A most important group of dopant elements are the rare-earth ions.
 Their unusual electron configuration makes them very suitable for laser operation.
 Another group is formed by the ions of simple transition metals, which allow one to build laser systems tunable over large wavelength ranges.
 These are the so-called vibronic lasers including colour centre and Ti-sapphire lasers.

-Fig. 7.19: Absorption spectrum of the erbium ion Er^{3+} in the host materials YAG (top) and YAlO3 (bottom) according to [3].
-7.7.2 Rare-earth ions The 13 elements following lanthanum (La, atomic number 57) with N = 58 (cerium, Ce) to 70 (ytterbium, Yb) are called the lanthanides or rare-earth metals.4 Being impurity ions, the lanthanides are usually triply ionized, with electron configuration $[Xe]4f^n$ with $1 \le n \le 13$ for the nth element after lanthanum.
+7.7.2 Rare-earth ions The 13 elements following lanthanum (La, atomic number 57) with N = 58 (cerium, Ce) to 70 (ytterbium, Yb) are called the lanthanides or rare-earth metals.4 Being impurity ions, the lanthanides are usually triply ionized, with electron configuration [Xe]4f^{n} with $1 \le n \le 13$ for the nth element after lanthanum.
 The optical properties of an initially transparent host crystal are determined by the 4f electrons, which are localized within the core of these ions and thus couple only relatively weakly to the lattice of the host crystal.
-To a good approximation the electronic states are described by LS coupling and Hund's rules [111].
-Because of the large number of electrons that each contribute orbital angular momentum $\ell = 3$, there are in general a multitude of fine-structure states, which lead to the wealth of levels in Fig. 7.20.
-Example: Energy levels of the neodymium Nd^{3+} ion The Nd3+ ion has three electrons in the 4f shell.
+To a good approximation the electronic states are described by LS coupling and Hund's rules [180].
+Because of the large number of electrons that each contribute orbital angular momentum $\ell = 3$, there are in general a multitude of fine-structure states, which lead to the wealth of levels in Fig. 7.19.
+Example: Energy levels of the neodymium Nd3+ ion The Nd3+ ion has three electrons in the 4f shell.
 According to Hund's rules, they couple in the ground state to the maximum total spin S = 3/2 and total orbital angular momentum L = 3 + 2 + 1 = 6.
 From the 4I multiplet the ground state is expected to be at J = 9/2 due to the less than half-occupied shell.
 Unlike the free atom or ion, the magnetic degeneracy in the m quantum number is lifted by anisotropic crystal fields in the local vicinity.
-The coupling to the lattice oscillations ('phonons') leads eventually to the homogeneously broadened multiplets in Fig. 7.21.
-4The rare-earth metals are not rare at all within the Earth's crust.
+The coupling to the lattice oscillations ('phonons') leads eventually to the homogeneously broadened multiplets in Fig. 7.20.
+The rigorous dipole selection rules of the free atom ($\Delta \ell = \pm 1$) are lifted by the (weak) coupling of the electronic states to the vicinity of the electrical 4) The rare-earth metals are not rare at all within the Earth's crust.
 Since their chemical properties are very similar, it was difficult for quite a long time to produce them with high purity.
 The element promethium (Pm) cannot be used because of its strong radioactivity.